Christian Allard: Member of the Scottish Parliament

 In preparation for the 2013 Aberdeen Donside by-election, Mark McDonald resigned his list seat, leaving a vacancy in the North East region.
 As a result, Allard was chosen to be McDonald's successor in the region.

 His swearing into the Scottish Parliament was conducted in both English and French, the first time that the latter language has been used for the purpose.

 Allard stood for re-election in 2016, and topped the SNP's regional list in the North East region.
 The SNP won a majority of the constituency seats in the North East, and were not entitled to representation on the list, with Allard losing his seat as a result.

 Subsequent political activity

 Allard stood for election at the 2017 Aberdeen City Council election for the Torry/Ferryhill ward and took the 3rd seat with 910 1st preference votes.

 Allard was elected as a Member of the European Parliament for the Scotland constituency in the 2019 European Parliament election.
 He served as MEP until the 31 January 2020, when the Brexit process was completed.

-At the 2021 Scottish Parliament election, he was the second list candidate for the SNP in the North East.The party received 147,910 list votes (40.9%), but were again unsuccessful in winning any regional seats.
+At the 2021 Scottish Parliament election, he was the second list candidate for the SNP in the North East.
+The party received 147,910 list votes (40.9%), but were again unsuccessful in winning any regional seats.

 Personal life

-Allard has raised three daughters in Scotland, and also now has six grandchildren.
+Allard has raised three daughters in Scotland, and also now has seven grandchildren.